-To begin with, babies are dirty, but add in a road trip or an aircraft flight, and you’re likely in for an extra mess.
-My best friend is wipes, and I never leave the house without them.
+To begin with, babies are dirty but add in a road trip or an aircraft flight, and you’re likely in for an extra mess.
+My best friend is wiped, and I never leave the house without them.
 They can practically clean up everything, which is why they should accompany you on any vacation with your child.

-Reusable placemats like these are also a favourite of mine because you never know how clean surfaces are while travelling.
-After a quick clean off, the placemats neatly fold up and can be stowed in your backpack.
+Reusable placemats like these are also a favorite of mine because you never know how clean surfaces are while traveling.
+After a quick clean-off, the placemats neatly fold up and can be stowed in your backpack.
 Airplane trays, restaurants, and hotel rooms all benefit from them.